act-rules/act-rules.github.io/pages/glossary/autoplay.md

 ---

-An `audio` or `video` element _autoplays_ if the included media starts playing without the user interacting with the element.
+An `audio` or `video` element _autoplays_ if the included media starts playing without the user activating a control.

 #### Accessibility Support